-We have the privilege of entering the Presence of God because there we have our great High Priest who has done everything that is necessary to give us an assurance to draw near.
+God because there we have our great High Priest who has done everything that is necessary to give us an assurance to draw near.

 But with all privileges come responsibilities.
+Since all these things are so, then here is what follows.
+Hear me, loved ones.
 We have wonderful freedom and forgiveness under the New Covenant.
 But that does not mean that we do not have obligations.
 Out of New Covenant privileges emerge Biblical duties.
-To do our responsibilities with regularity and delight, we must develop the disciplines that go support them.
-So, there are duties and disciplines.
+In order to do our responsibilities with regularity and delight, we must develop the disciplines that go support them.
+So there are duties and disciplines.